-Since many factors guide financial aid decisions, we encourage families not to make assumptions about whether they are eligible, but to have a confidential discussion with our Admission and Financial Aid staff.
+Since many factors guide scholarship decisions, we encourage families not to make assumptions about whether they are eligible, but to have a confidential discussion with our Admission staff.
 Through financial aid and payment plans, we strive to make Prairie affordable for all families whose children have been admitted.

 529 Education Savings Program: Did You Know